trahloff/aws-certification-notes/Specialist_Data-Analytics_DAS-C01/4-Analysis/Redshift.md

 - **DELETE ONLY** &rarr; reclaim space from deleted rows, do not sort
 - **SORT ONLY** &rarr; do not reclaim space from deleted rows, do sort
 - **REINDEX** &rarr; ONLY FOR INTERLEAVED re-analyze distributions of sort keys, performs full VACUUM afterwards
+- Troubleshooting: VACUUM takes very long
+  - High percentage of unsorted data
+  - infrequent use of VACUUM
+  - interleaved key
+  - many columns
+  - data not loaded in sort order